onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 We need to become predictable to each other in certain kinds of ways

+in the ontological hierarchy you are just a part of the whole

 Our sense of ownership - if we felt like more is ours and identified with it - we would steward it better